 Starting with a blank sheet creates a lot of potential issues, including the high likelihood that you will forget something important, and the almost certainty that your data will have to be reformatted to roll up to the corporate plan.

 You can tell that you have this kind of template when nobody in the company remembers where it came from.
-For all you know, it could have been written on VisiCalc or Lotus 1-2-3.
+For all you know, it could have been written on VisiCalc or Lotus 1-2-3<.
 It is distinguished by its inconsistent formatting and untraceable formulas.
 Because these tools are often modified as they are passed through an organization, they are riddled with errors and bloated with extra tabs and features that you don’t need.

-Admit it.
-You’ve been here.
-Your budget was due the following day and you procrastinated so much that you had to find a template online to start from.
 The biggest problem with these templates is that they are either so generic that you will leave things out, or they are designed for a different type of business and won’t be relevant.
 In most cases, you don’t know the origin and may be faced with bad formulas or inconsistent logic.

 Of all the templates that we see, this is the most common one.
-The finance team often develops a template for marketing budget that is consistent with the templates for other functions.
-The problem is that marketers don’t budget the same way that Finance, HR, or IT people budget.
-We don’t think in GL codes and departments, we think in campaigns and goals.
+The finance team often develops a template for the marketing budget that is consistent with the templates for other functions.

 As spreadsheets get passed along, we often see users typing numbers over formulas in non-protected cells, destroying the logic in the worksheet.
 This can happen when a user pastes data into a worksheet from a different source.
-In many cases, you wouldn’t be able to tell that formula was replaced by a number unless you inspected every single cell of a worksheet.
+In many cases, you wouldn’t be able to tell that a formula was replaced by a number unless you inspected every single cell of a worksheet.

-Incorrect data can creep into a plan easily when combining data from multiple sources.
+Incorrect data can easily creep into a plan when combining data from multiple sources.
 In some cases, we see data being rekeyed from one source into another, and transposition errors can occur.
 In other cases, we see numbers copied and pasted from presentations or documents into spreadsheets, and they are entered as a text string instead of a number.
 When that happens, the spreadsheet doesn’t recognize the number and will under-represent the budget.

 Even if you have an error-free budget, most marketers struggle with visibility into their actual spending vs. their plan.
 The problem is exacerbated when you distribute budget authority across an organization.
 Without an accurate view of the actual spending vs. plan, most marketers have to spend conservatively to make sure they don’t exceed their budget.

-We have seen some pretty extreme cases of this budgeting issue with our customers (before they used Planful).
+We have seen some pretty extreme cases of this budgeting issue with our customers (before they turned to Planful).
 For example, we have seen companies spend their entire budget in 9 months, not realizing that they would be deficit spending for the last quarter of the year.
 We have seen cases where a third of the annual budget is unspent in the last month of the year, resulting in underspending and non-strategic spending.

 Related: Creating a Marketing Budget That Can Be Justified

-These days, most people don’t balance their checkbooks because they track all their spending online via credit card transactions, ATM withdrawals, digital payments like Venmo, and maybe the occasional check.
+Most people don’t balance their checkbooks because they track all their spending online via credit card transactions, ATM withdrawals, digital payments like Venmo, and maybe the occasional check.

 When you are dealing with a marketing budget, a lack of alignment between marketing and finance can cause huge problems.
 Timing of the accounting of expenses can cause huge differences in your view of the actual expenditures vs. the finance view.
 And incorrect coding of expenses to the marketing department can cause further lack of alignment.
 You can quickly get out of alignment without reconciling your expenses with the finance view.

 With marketing expense management, reconciling your expenses with finance is a good idea, but it can be a hugely complex administrative task.
 We recently worked with a customer who had a marketing operations staff member spending a full day a week reconciling expenses with finance.
-Not only is this budget issue a huge cost for a well-compensation professional, but it was an awful job that created turnover because nobody wanted to do it.
+Not only is this budget issue a huge cost for a well-compensated professional, but it was an awful job that created turnover because nobody wanted to do it.

 One of the biggest areas of waste in a budget is what we like to call a “trapped budget.”
 You trap budget in your plan when you estimate the cost of a campaign or expense conservatively and never recoup the difference.
 You also see departments underspend because they can’t forecast well, leaving budget on the table.
 We typically see more than 5% (and often more than 10%) of the budget lost to being trapped in your plan.

-I would also see a lot of non-strategic spending when people tried to use their budget.
+It’s common to see a lot of non-strategic spending when people try to use their budget.
 If they had $50,000 planned for a campaign and only spent $45,000, what happened to that $5,000 (see the “trapped budget” above)?
-In many cases, the marketing manager would spend the remaining budget on something that was not directly related to driving the business – like getting more swag for the next trade show.

 If you are trying to figure out how to spend that remaining budget before the end of the quarter, you will probably not get the best possible deal.
 And in some cases, if you don’t have good advance planning, you will have to pay rush charges to get the work done so it can be billed in the period when you have the remaining budget.